-The control can save up to 250 tool data records; each tool data record is identified by an ID number (name).
-The software option Tools and Technology (option 10) enables the control to save up to 999 tool data records.
+The control can save up to 250 tool data records (optionally 999); each tool data record is identified by an ID number (name).
 The tool list indicates the maximum number of tool data records and the number of data records found.
 For each tool, you can enter an additional tool description which makes it easier to find the tool data again when needed.

-The Machine operating mode provides functions for determining the tool length dimensions.
+The Machine mode of operation has functions for determining the tool length dimensions.

-Further information: "Tool measurement", Page 155
+Further information: "Tool measurement", Page 132